This article is part of a larger series on POS Systems.

-Based on our evaluation, Odoo is the best open source POS system for small businesses, scoring a 3.91 out of 5.
-It stood out from the competition, with the largest number of positive user reviews on multiple sites and a wide range of useful features making it good for retail and restaurant businesses.
-Inventory management is integrated into the system, and it’s compatible with most POS hardware, so you don’t have to buy specific systems.
-Plus, Odoo is free.
+Based on our evaluation, Odoo is the best open source POS software for small businesses, scoring a 4.01 out of 5.
+It stood out from the competition with the largest number of positive user reviews on multiple sites and a wide range of useful features, making it good for retail and restaurant businesses.
+Inventory management is integrated into the system, and it’s compatible with most POS hardware, so you don’t have to buy specific devices.

 Click through the tabs below to see our full evaluation criteria.

 Nearly all open source software is free, but those that ranked well charged a small fee or offered paid add-ons or upgrades.
 Aside from the free versions, we also considered the maximum number of users, devices, inventory, and transactions a platform can support.
 Integrated payment processing options were considered as well.
 Based on these criteria, Odoo and Floreant POS had perfect scores.
 We found that their free versions are enough to run a business.

 We rated overall features for inventory, customer relations, and employee management (including logins and clock in/out).
 We also considered the number and value of reports—whether they were customizable or offered template versions.
 Bonus points were given to systems that provide email marketing as well.
 While all of the software in this guide have efficient management tools, Odoo was a clear winner in this category.